memery1446/DexAggregator/README.md

 Currently featuring real-time price tracking, intuitive swap interfaces, and comprehensive transaction monitoring, URDEX's design patterns and security measures (including reentrancy protection and slippage controls) provide a solid template for building advanced DEX functionality.
 Whether you're a user seeking the best swap rates, a developer building on top of the platform, or a project looking to fork and customize the codebase, URDEX offers a battle-tested foundation for decentralized trading infrastructure.

-## Swap at Udex now on the Sepolia Network!
+## Swap at URDEX now on the Sepolia Network!
 Offerring real blockchain interaction within the free and safe testnet environmant.

    ### Prerequisites:
    Free Sepolia ETH [Chainlink Sepolia Faucet](https://faucets.chain.link/sepolia)